ashleyha0321/sdt-ddm-final/README.md

 # Final assignment for Cognitive Modeling (COGS 107)

-This repo includes sdt_ddm.py, sdt_ddm.py, and figures generated from the SDT analysis.
+This repo includes revised code from sdt_ddm.py to perform the analysis and resulting figures.